Zion scores 24, Pelicans pound Memphis 139-111

 Newly selected All-Star Brandon Ingram scored 20 and Lonzo Ball hit five 3-pointers on seven attempts in his 19-point night for the Pelicans, who won their third straight while ending Memphis’ four-game winning streak.

-Jrue Holiday added 18 points for New Orleans, which gave coach Alvin Gentry his 500th win and pulled to four games behind the Grizzlies for the Western Conference’s final playoff spot with 33 games remaining.
+Jrue Holiday added 18 points for New Orleans, which pulled to four games behind the Grizzlies for the Western Conference’s final playoff spot with 33 games remaining.

 Jonas Valanciunas had 18 points for Memphis before fouling out with 8:11 remaining.
 Grizzlies rookie Ja Morant, taken second overall behind Williamson in last June’s draft, scored 16 points.